LucasHoffSchmidt/Power_BI_Data_Professionals_Survey_Project/README.md

 ![Data Professionals Survey Breakdown](data_professionals_survey_breakdown.png)

 ## Conclusion
-Data professionals believe they work too much with too little pay.
+Data professionals believe on average that their work/life balance and salary could be better.

 Data scientist is the most profitable position in data and python is enjoyed by most data professionals.